JetBrains/kotlin-web-site/docs/reference/data-classes.md

 # Data Classes

 We frequently create classes that do nothing but hold data.
-In such classes some functionality if often mechanically derivable from the data they hold.
+In such classes some functionality is often mechanically derivable from the data they hold.
 In Kotlin a class can be annotated as `data`:

 ``` kotlin